Ivan-R-BS/cse15l-lab-reports/lab-report-1-week-2.md

 **Step 1: Create or find the file you want to send to the server** _(in this case we will be sending a java file named Whereami)_

-**Step 2: In a terminal not logged intp the remote server use scp to send the file followed by what account you wish to send it to**
+**Step 2: In a terminal not logged into the remote server use scp to send the file followed by what account you wish to send it to**

 ![](pictures/scp.png)